 Aspiring Screenwriters often search Google about actions that successful screenwriters stay away from.
 These screenwriters do so in the hope of finding some secret formula that only the successful and motivated are privy to.
 More often than not they are subject to numerous amount of misinformation thanks to the vast influence of the world wide web.
 There is no secret formula.
 Period.
 However, a writer can implement some actions that create his own destiny in the long term.
-Some of the actions that successful and truly motivated screenwriters stay away from are: Arguing with requested script feedback, doing things that are tried and true, harassing contacts with update requests, not keeping themselves motivated, and staying in constant touch with naysayers.
+Some of the actions that successful and truly motivated screenwriters stay away from are: Arguing with requested script feedback, doing things that are tried and true, harassing contacts with update requests, not keeping themselves motivated, staying in constant touch with naysayers, and wasting time.
 A great article to bookmark and read on script feedback is at this script coverage article

 In my experience and from what I have heard numerous amount of times, most aspiring and some mildly successful screenwriters argue with script feedback they themselves had requested.
 I am not going to "out" friends I know because they know who they are but I will give examples since that is the only way for anyone to know what I mean exactly.

 A director friend of mine who directed a wonderful feel good foreign film asked me to give him feedback on a script he wrote.
 Naturally I agreed and the result was not good.
 I answered his questions as to why I felt the script had issues in certain areas.
 He proceeded to argue with me.
 It is as if I am attacking him instead of giving him feedback on an imaginary story that he wrote!
 So in other words, the logic in his reaction is fallible.
 However, in his defense it was not intentional that he react that way.
 His ego took a hold of him and on an unconscious level tricked him into believing that the feedback was a direct attack on him.